What You Need to Know About Starting Seeds from Park Seed

 Hardening Off

 This is the process of acclimatizing seedlings to outdoor conditions.
-Place the Bio Dome, Park-Start, or tray of seedlings in a shaded outdoor spot, protected from wind.
+Place the Bio Dome, Planting Block, or tray of seedlings in a shaded outdoor spot, protected from wind.
 Keep the seedlings well-watered, and move them back inside after a few hours.
 The next day, let them remain outdoors longer.
 The third day, move them to a sunnier spot.
 When they get through a day outdoors without wilting, they are ready for transplanting.

 Planting Out